 If the amount of an impairment loss decreases in a subsequent period, and the decrease can be related objectively to an event occurring after the impairment was recognized, the excess is written back by reducing the loan impairment allowance account accordingly.
-The write-back is recognized in the Statement of Profit or loss.
+The write-back is recognized in the income statement.